leloykun/leloykun.github.io/content/ponder/steepest-descent-non-riemannian/index.md

 Suppose that we have a linear transform $x_{l+1} = W_{l} x_{l}$ at the $l$-th layer of a neural network where $x_l \in \mathcal{R}^{d_l}$ and $x_{l+1} \in \mathcal{R}^{d_{l+1}}$ are the input and output hidden representations (or "features"), respectively, and $W_l \in \mathcal{R}^{d_{l+1} \times d_l}$ is the weight matrix.
 Additionally, let $\Delta x_l \in \mathcal{R}^{d_l}$, $\Delta x_{l+1} \in \mathcal{R}^{d_{l+1}}$, and $\Delta W_l \in \mathcal{R}^{d_{l+1} \times d_l}$ be their updates after a backward pass.

 Ideally, we want the sizes of both the hidden representations $x_l$ and their updates $\Delta x_l$ to scale with the model width $d_l$.
-Otherwise, if the hidden representations are 'too small', we are wasting capacity, in a sense; and if they are 'too large', we are pushing the model towards the edge of numerical stability and prevent grokking (Prieto et al., 2025).
+Otherwise, if the hidden representations are 'too small', we are wasting capacity, in a sense (Elhage et al., 2022); and if they are 'too large', we are pushing the model towards the edge of numerical stability and prevent grokking (Prieto et al., 2025).
 Likewise, if the updates are 'too small', they vanish at larger scales, slowing down convergence; and if they are 'too large', they cause training instability.
 Yang et al. (2024) summarizes this as follows,

 > **Desideratum 1 (Feature Learning).** We desire that our features $x_l$ and feature updates $\Delta x_l$ be of size,
 $$